-To control your music as you play a song, do the following:
+To see the different ways to view album art for a song, do the following:

-1. Find a song or audio file you want to play and tap it, as discussed in "Choosing a Song" on page 130.
+- 1. Find a song or audio file you want to play and tap it, as discussed in "Finding a Song to Play" on page 146.
 The song's album art appears on screen.
-If you don't have the album art, a set of music notes appears.

-2. Tap the image.
-Controls appear, as shown in Figure 17-8.
+If you don't have the album art, a set of music notes appears. - 2.
+Tap the album art image.
+The album art image fills the screen.
+Tap the album art image again.
+Each time you tap it, it toggles between filling the entire screen or filling most of the screen while displaying controls for playing the song, as shown in Figure 18-5.